What is a FICO® Score?

 You may have seen ads for other credit scores, or likely even purchased them in the past.
 These other credit scores calculate your scores differently than FICO Scores.
 So while the other credit scores may seem similar to the FICO Score, they aren't.
 Only FICO Scores are used by 90% of the top lenders.

 Every lender determines for themselves what is a good FICO Score and how they will use a FICO Score and other information within the loan approval process.

 In general, many lenders find scores above 670 as indicating good creditworthiness.
 Typically, the higher your score, the lower the risk and the more likely creditors are to lend to you.

 There are general score ranges recognized by creditors to help them make lending decisions.
 These ranges can also serve as goals for you to achieve.

-You can improve your score over time.
 The information in your credit reports is continually changing, which means your FICO® Score is also updating frequently.

 FICO Scores by Percent of Scorable Population

 |<580||Poor||Your score is well below the average score of U.S. consumers and demonstrates to lenders that you are a risky borrower.|

 |580-669||Fair||Your score is below the average score of U.S. consumers, though many lenders will approve loans with this score.|